re-js/reactive-box/README.md

   next` = a` + 1        // create new reactive value, dependent on the previous one expr = { "Counter: ${a`} (next value: ${next`})" }  // create reactive expression

-  // subscribe to expression was changed and run it again
+  // subscribe to expression dependencies were change and run It again
   expr: () => console.log(expr())

   // run the expression